Zoom on the Champion 100219

 The following charts are provided to give you an idea of how some of the key specs of the Champion 100219 compare to generators of similar power (between 7000 and 8000 W).

-- A weight of 219.1 lbs makes the Champion 100219 one of the heavier devices in the 7000-8000 rated wattage range.
-Regarding dry weight, one of the champions in the same power range is the Sportsman GEN85KIDF, with a dry weight of only 133 lbs.
+- With its weight of 219.1 lbs, the Champion 100219 is one of the heavier generators in the 7000-8000 rated wattage category.
+If you are concerned by weight, one of the champions in the above mentioned power range is the Sportsman GEN85KIDF, with a dry weight of just 133 pounds.

-- As for its autonomy, the 100219, with an autonomy of around 8 hours at a 50% load, is placed on the low end among the generators of its kind.
-Furthermore, considering the run times, one of the generators which have a roughly same power output, with the highest autonomy, is the A-iPower SUA8000iSF, as it provides around 13 hours.
+- As far as autonomy is concerned, providing around 8 hours of runtime with a full tank at a 50% load, the 100219 falls into the low end in comparison with other devices of a comparable power output.
+Concerning the run times, one of the several devices with a comparable output, offering the highest autonomy, is the A-iPower SUA8000iSF, which is able to run for around 13 hours.

 As you can see from this interactive chart, when compared to other 7000-8000W generators, the Champion 100219 is on the average side of the price range.